csev/dj4e/assn/mdn/paw_skeleton.md

 page when you access your web application, check on the "error.log" link and scroll to the very bottom to see why your application will not start.

+If you reload your application and get a messgage like "Coming soon", your PythonAnywhere account might have expired
+(<a href="paw_skeleton/web_renew.png" target="_blank">screen shot</a>).
+All you need to
+extend your account is go into PythonAnywhere -> Web -> "Run until 3 months from today" and then Reload your web application.
+You do not lose files, databases or configuration when your account "expires" - once you extend it they all come back.

 Starting Over
 -------------